npm/arborist/README.md

-kind of dependency it represents: `'prod'` for regular dependencies, `'peer'` for peerDependencies, `'dev'` for devDependencies, and `'optional'` for optionalDependencies.  `edge.from` is a reference to the node that has the dependency, and `edge.to` is a reference to the node that
+kind of dependency it represents: `'prod'` for regular dependencies, `'peer'` for peerDependencies, `'dev'` for devDependencies, and `'optional'` for optionalDependencies.  `edge.from` is a reference to the node that has the dependency, and `edge.to` is a reference to the node that requires the dependency.

 As nodes are moved around in the tree, the graph edges are automatically updated to point at the new module resolution targets.
+In other words, `edge.from`, `edge.name`, and `edge.spec` are immutable; `edge.to` is updated automatically when a node's parent changes.

 ### class Node